dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 {% instruction 'Open the console window and click on any of the worker widgets to confirm that the `flip` method gets called as expected.' %}

 {% aside 'Automatic Binding of Handlers' %}
-The scope for event handlers and function properties are automatically bound to the `this` scope of the widget that defined the `v()` or `w()` call.
+The context for event handlers and function properties are automatically bound to the `this` context of the widget that defined the `v()` or `w()` call.
 If you are just passing on a property that has already been bound, then this will _not_ be bound again.
 {% endaside %}

 {% section %}